Health and Safety Protocols

-Meeting and convention spaces, casinos, restaurants and bars, retail outlets, nightlife venues and entertainment venues will each have area-specific cleaning guidelines and protocols that meet or exceed all local or national authority recommendations.
+Meeting and convention spaces, casinos, restaurants and bars, retail outlets and entertainment venues each have area-specific cleaning guidelines and protocols that meet or exceed all local or national authority recommendations.

 Back of House

-The frequency of cleaning and disinfecting will also increase in high traffic back of house areas with an emphasis on the employee dining rooms, employee entrances, uniform control rooms, employee restrooms, loading docks, offices, kitchens, security scanning podiums, and training classrooms.
+The frequency of cleaning and disinfecting has increased in high traffic back of house areas with an emphasis on the employee dining rooms, employee entrances, uniform control rooms, employee restrooms, loading docks, offices, kitchens, security scanning podiums, and training classrooms.

 Shared tools and equipment will be sanitized before, during and after each shift or anytime the equipment is transferred to a new employee.
 This includes a phones, radios, computers and other communication devices, payment terminals, engineering tools, safety buttons, folios, cleaning equipment, keys, time clocks and all other direct contact items used throughout the resort.

 The frequency of air filter replacement and HVAC system cleaning has been increased and the amount of air exchange to will be maximized to increase external air flow into the building.
 An ERV system is in place in each of the Casino properties on the Casino gaming floor.
 This system brings fresh air into the casino floor and exhaust air is moved out of the casino floor.

 Hotel Front Desk.
 Appropriate distancing will be maintained between employees whenever possible, consistent with CDC and/or state and local guidance